 Our partners at Role Models look at ways of helping your child deal with feelings of worry and anxiety.

 Does your child worry and feel anxious about certain situations?
-As we enter into the third period of lockdown, you might notice your child responding to the uncertainty and change.
 It can be hard to know how to support them; how do we value their worries without giving them power?

 Here are 5 ideas to help manage and respond to their worries:

 Making sure your child has a solid foundation and the basics are in place is an essential place to start.
 We all know the impact a lack of sleep has on our thinking and mood; reflect on getting the basics right for your child to make them feel as settled as possible.
 Are they getting enough sleep, a balanced diet, staying hydrated, enough downtime and exercise or time outside?
 Making changes in these basics can have a noticeable impact on their anxiety levels.